Yonkers and White Plains Family Court Lawyer

 Our highly-skilled Westchester County Family Attorney provides effective representation in Family Court.

-Attorney Karen M. Jansen has practiced extensively in the Family Courts in Westchester, Putnam, Rockland, Dutchess, Orange and Bronx Counties for nearly 20 years.
+Attorney Karen M. Jansen has practiced extensively in the Family Courts in Westchester, Putnam, Rockland, Dutchess, Orange and Bronx Counties for 20 years.
 She is thoroughly familiar with court practice and procedure and has cultivated countless relationships with other practicing attorneys, all of which allows her to effectively resolve conflicts or litigate them when resolution is not possible.

 Family Court Practice includes matters relating to custody, visitation, relocation, paternity, child support, family offenses, abuse and neglect, juvenile delinquency, and Persons In Need of Supervision (PINS).
 Each of these areas has its own special rules, and Attorney Jansen is knowledgeable in all aspects of the law and how they apply in your particular circumstances.

 Child Custody: New York utilizes a “best interests of the child” principle in determining custody disputes in both Family Court and Supreme Court matters.
 Many different factors are considered in making such a “best interests” determination.
 Attorney Jansen understands that preservation of your parenting time and continued input into the important major decisions in your child’s life are always of paramount concern to you.
 This always-changing area of the law requires not only an attorney who is familiar with the law but one who can be sensitive to a client’s feelings and emotions, as well as those stemming from the effects of the divorce process on their children.